christopher5106/christopher5106.github.io/_posts/2017-02-24-google-perspective-api-the-dangerous-path-toward-mind-control.markdown

 ![]({{ site.url }}/img/jigsaw/hitler.png)

 I can understand.
-Hitler caused even more death than any other things, no ?
+Hitler caused lot's of deaths.

 A **terrorist attack** is toxic :